tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-07-09-On-Exceptions.md

     IOError: [Errno 2] No such file or directory: '/dev/nonexistent'

 and anyone with some common sense would be able to cope with it.
-<span style="background: #FFA">Unless you can add meaningful information to the error, just let
+<highlight>Unless you can add meaningful information to the error, just let
-whatever came at you propagate up cleanly</span> -- we'll take it like men (or women!).
+whatever came at you propagate up cleanly</highlight> -- we'll take it like men (or women!).

 ### A Note On Real Users ###